AndyIbanez/andyibanez-com/content/posts/javascriptcore-and-swift.md

 # Conclusion

-JavaScript is huge, and due to its huge community support you can find a lot of libraries for it.
+JavaScript is big, and due to its huge community support you can find a lot of libraries for it.
 You may come to a point in which it may be easier to use JavaScript than Native Swift to solve a particular problem.
 It's also just a pretty cool feature in general that doesn't hurt to have in your toolbox.